crajcan/the_rust_programming_language/notes.md

 for values held on the stack, the second variable gets a copy of the value

 #### Move

 ```
 let x = String::from("hello");
 let y = x;
 ```
 When we assign y to x, the String data from the stack (location, length, capacity) are copied for y, but the head data (the actual string) remains the same and is not copied.
 This is a 'moved' value.
 When the data is moved into y, x is considered invalid, and doesn't need to be freed.

 For heap allocated data, Rust will always make a move like this instead of a deep copy.
-To make a deep copy, you have to explicitly call "clone".
+To make a deep copy, you have to explicitly call `clone`.

-For stack types (like integers) we can implment copy, to avoid moves.
-This will only work if drop has not been implemented for the type or any of it's components. why?
+For stack types (like integers) that have a size known at compile time, we can implement `Copy`, to avoid moves.
+This will only work if `Drop` has not been implemented for the type or any of its components.

+**Question**: Why can we only implement `Copy` for a type that does not implement `Drop`?

+**Answer**: Because if a type implements `Drop`, that implies that type is managing resources besides its own stack-allocated data, and those resources cannot be copied.

 #### Copy types